atom/teletype/doc/rfcs/003-quickly-collaborate-with-coworkers-and-friends.md

 ##### What other approaches have been considered and what is the rationale for not choosing them?

 - Teletype could allow you to enter a person's GitHub username (or their email address) to invite them to your portal.
-This would remove the need for sharing a URL via a third-party service in order to collaborate for the first time.
+This would remove the need for sharing a URL via a third-party service in order to collaborate, and it would reduce the need to provide a list of past collaborators (i.e., you could just enter a username each time you want to collaborate).
 However, it would make it possible for any GitHub user to cause invitations to appear inside your Atom instance.
 This introduces a vector for harassment, so we're avoiding this approach.
 - Teletype could allow you to invite other users that you're already associated with in some way (e.g., fellow collaborators on a GitHub repository, fellow members of a GitHub organization or team).
-This would remove the need for sharing a URL via a third-party service in order to collaborate for the first time, and it would reduce the harassment vector described in the previous bullet.
+This would remove the need for sharing a URL via a third-party service in order to collaborate, and it would reduce the need to provide a list of past collaborators, and it would reduce the harassment vector described in the previous bullet.
 However, it would introduce tradeoffs that we'd prefer to avoid:
     - Teletype would need additional permissions (i.e., [OAuth scopes](https://developer.github.com/apps/building-oauth-apps/scopes-for-oauth-apps/#available-scopes)) to fetch the list of users you're associated with.
 (Today, Teletype  uses a scopeless token and has no access to your private information.)
     - Some users belong to organizations with thousands of members.
 Just because you're a member of the same organization as someone else doesn't mean that you're comfortable seeing portal invitations from them.